-The Detroit Observatory was the first observatory built in the state of Michigan and is the second-oldest building on U-M’s campus.
+The Detroit Observatory was the first observatory built in the state of Michigan and is the second-oldest building still standing on UM’s campus.
 In 2005, the Detroit Observatory became a division of the Bentley Historical Library.

 1398 E. Ann Street (at the corner of Ann and Observatory Streets)